Board of Trustees

 Patrick J. Ward

 Mr. Ward is a graduate of Carnegie Mellon University with a Bachelor of Science degree in economics and earned an MBA from the University of Notre Dame.

 Joel Zazyczny (’89)

 A graduate of Cabrini College (B.S., Chemistry and B.A., English & Communications), Joel Zazyczny is a scientist, innovator, and business leader with more than 20 years of experience in chemicals and industrial minerals.

-He is currently executive vice president with Gelest, Inc., a privately held specialty chemical manufacturer of silicon and metal-organic materials.
+He is the former executive vice president with Gelest, Inc., a privately held specialty chemical manufacturer of silicon and metal-organic materials.

 Zazyczny studied for a master’s in chemistry at St. Joseph’s University, completed executive leadership training, as well as Kepner Tregoe Certification, Karass Negotiation Certification, New Product Development Certification, PDMA, Strategic Pricing Certification, AMA.